se4ai2223-uniba/architectural-style-recognition/data/README.md

 The dataset, owing to its content, does not contain any kind of personal or sensitive information.

+## Considerations for Using the Data

+### Social Impact of Dataset

+The dataset has been developed to aid in the classification of architectural styles.
+While it does not purport to have be particularly impactful from a social standpoint, might still be considered useful to promote interest and stimulate curiosity in the study of different cultures.

+### Discussion of Biases

+Both the original dataset and the filtered one were imbalanced, meaning that some classes were more represented than others.
+Data augmentation has been used during the preprocessing phase to compensate for this problem.

+### Other Known Limitations

+As previously mention, the need for a faster model has been addressed with a reduction of the number of images and classes in the original model, respectively from around 5000 to 2343, and from 25 to 10.
 ## Additional Information

 ### Dataset Curators